itsdotnet/square/README.md

 # Square

 This repository contains the solution for the coding problem provided as part of a job application.
-The goal was to implement a solution related to squares (please specify the problem statement if allowed).
+The goal was to implement a solution.

 ## Solution